MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server.md

 An AD FS server of a later version can be joined to a farm with a lower FBL, the farm operates at the same FBL as the existing node(s).
-When you have multiple Windows Server versions operating in the same farm at the FBL value of the lowest version, your farm is said to be "mixed".
+When you have multiple Windows Server versions operating in the same farm at the FBL value of the lowest version, your farm is said to be "mixed."
 However, you can't take advantage of the features of the later versions until the FBL is raised.
 If your organization is looking to test the new features prior to raising the FBL, you need to deploy a separate farm.